ajcwebdev/ajcwebdev/README.md

 <img src="./header.svg" alt="ajcwebdev-header" />

-## I'm a Developer Advocate at StepZen as well as the RedwoodJS core team
+## I'm a Developer Advocate at StepZen and a member of the RedwoodJS core team

 ### What do I do?